The Best Place for Sarcoma Treatment

 Broad skill and expertise means the Kimmel Cancer Center can provide personalized therapies that reflects the lifestyle and desires of each patient and family.
-“We have prosthetics that are good enough that you could play football with them,” says Morris.

 Sarcoma is known for its resistance to radiation therapy, but Kimmel Cancer Center researchers have developed a one-of-a-kind approach that allows higher, more effective doses of radiation to be given without causing harmful side effects.

 The treatment is a radiation therapy delivered like chemotherapy.
 The radioactive drug, called a radiopharmaceutical, is self-guiding, homing in on cancer and safely but continually delivering radiation only to cancer cells.
 The radioactive drug reaches cancer cells throughout the body but is not absorbed by other tissues.

 A specialized computer software system developed at Johns Hopkins measures and tracks how much of the radioactive drug is taken in by cancer, providing the potential to safely increase doses and deliver a greater anticancer punch.
 The treatment can also be combined with external beam radiation therapy.